Read this first since it is the most common testosterone side effect: High hematocrit

 Unresolved erectile function

 · Viagra, Cialis, Levitra – Available by prescription; enables robust erections.
-If you have sinus congestion or headaches/back aches (Cialis) take an non-drowsy allergy medication and ibuprofen.
-ED drugs can be combined with alpha blockers and/or nitric oxide precursor aminos (arginine or citrulline)
+If you have sinus congestion or headaches/backaches (Cialis) take non-drowsy allergy medication and ibuprofen.
+ED drugs can be combined with alpha-blockers and/or nitric oxide precursor amino acids (arginine or citrulline)

 · Have your doctor prescribe a sleep study if you snore and wake up tired even after 7 hours of sleep.
 Some people may have to wear a C-PAP machine to breathe at night.
 Visit Home - SleepApnea.org for more information.
 There are also oral devices for those people who fail CPAP.
 Fatigue- When Testosterone Is Not Enough

 · Human Chorionic Gonadotropin (hCG)– One 2,000 unit injection per week for 2 weeks, followed by maintenance of 250-500 IU twice a week.
 Decrease testosterone dosage accordingly after starting hCG to reach levels around 500-1200 ng/dL while keeping all other lab work monitored.
 Watch this video on hCG and men

 Enhanced assertiveness or reactivity.